mlittl/dev.na.bambora.com/source/docs/guides/batch_payment/index.md

 ### Fees

-Bank-to-Bank transactions are a flat fee.
+Bank-to-bank transactions incur a flat fee.
 Payments are settled in full, and the fees are aggregated and charged to your account monthly.

-A batch of 5 direct debits will involve 5 debit transactions and 1 credit transaction.
-You will be charged for a total of 6 transactions.
+Eg. For a batch with 5 debit transactions and 1 credit transaction, you will be charged for a total of 6 transactions.

 ## Supporting Services